-Whether you have a site with just static html pages or a dynamic database-driven one, this migration guide will help you get started with your new DV server.
-This document is by no means comprehensive but it should cover the basics to get you on your way.
+Whether you have a site with just static html pages or a dynamic database-driven one, this migration guide will help you get started with your new VPS server.
+This document is by no means comprehensive, but it should cover the basics to get you on your way.

 Advanced Support Can Help!

-Media Temple offers site migrations via Advanced Support, our premium services division.
-To learn more, please click here.
+Need help moving your site?
+Media Temple offers site migrations through Advanced Support, our premium services division.

-The publishing of this information does not imply support of this article.
+The publishing of this information does not imply support for this article.
 This article is provided solely as a courtesy to our customers.
 Please take a moment to review the Statement of Support.

 Order the server

-- The new server cannot have the same domain as an existing service at the time it is ordered; although this can be changed later, if desired.
+- The new server cannot have the same domain as an existing service when ordered, although this can be changed later if desired.

-- Don't use a subdomain of a domain that is currently on another service.
-You could use something like new-example.com, or just a random string of characters like igw8aclrj2.net.
+- Don't use a subdomain of a domain that's currently on another service.
+You can use something like new-example.com or a random string of characters like igw8aclrj2.net.

 Lower your TTL